The Tilt of the Earth

 [NMSU, N. Vogt]

 Next, what if the Earth's axis was tilted by 90 degrees?
-The Earth would tilt all the way over, as drawn in the figure shown below.
+The Earth would tilt all the way over in the figure above.
 In December, the northern hemisphere would be completely hidden from the Sun.
-All of North America and Eurasia would be as cold as the North pole in the winter – and as the Sun would never rise, winter would be one multimonth-long night.
-At the same time, the southern hemisphere would be enjoying a several month-long summer season, an endless, baking day with no night.
+All of North America and Eurasia would be as cold as the North pole in the winter – and as the Sun would never rise, winter would be one six-month long night.
+At the same time, the southern hemisphere would be enjoying a six-month long summer season, an endless, baking day with no night.
 In June, the situation would reverse.
-The northern hemisphere would enjoy a long day of summer, while the southern hemisphere would be plunged into months and months of darkness and cold.
+The northern hemisphere would enjoy a six-month long day of summer, while the southern hemisphere would be plunged into six months of darkness and cold.
 What would the effect of this be on vegetation and animal life?
-Could life, as we know it, survive?
+Would life, as we know it, survive?

 [NMSU, N. Vogt]